cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 kubectl --namespace quick-start-backend-ns  apply -f pg-service.yml
 ```
 <pre>
-service/quick-start-backend created
+service "quick-start-backend" created
 </pre>

-If you used the service definition above, the application should now be available at `$(minikube ip):30001` (referred to as `REMOTE_DB_URL`, moving forward).
+If you used the service definition above, the database server should now be available at `$(minikube ip):30001` (referred to as `REMOTE_DB_URL`, moving forward).

-The DB has no content at this point, however you can validate that everything works by simply logging in as the admin-user.
-Run this command to list the roles in this DB - **psql** will be used to make a connection to the database using admin credentials:
+The database has no content at this point, however you can validate that everything works by simply logging in as the admin-user.
+Run this command to list the roles in this DB - `psql` will be used to make a connection to the database using admin credentials:

 ```bash
 export REMOTE_DB_ADMIN_USER=quick_start_admin_user